arturoherrero/arturoherrero.com/_posts/2012/2012-02-06-create-your-own-groovy-type-conversion.md

 ### Type conversion, the fancy way

-Great, but we may want to use this fancy way to coerce one type into another:
+This is great, but we may want to use this fancy way to coerce one type into another:

 ```groovy
 adminUser = user as AdminUser
 ```

-Simple: [Groovy supports operator overloading][1]{:target="_blank" rel="noreferrer"} and, therefore, creating your own type conversion is really easy - we can override the
+It's simple because [Groovy supports operator overloading][1]{:target="_blank" rel="noreferrer"}
-[asType() method][2]{:target="_blank" rel="noreferrer"}.
+and, therefore, creating your own type conversion is really easy—we can override the [asType() method][2]{:target="_blank" rel="noreferrer"}.

 ```groovy